Monitoring Persons Who Are Starting HCV Treatment, Are on Treatment, or Have Completed Antiviral Therapy

 The following laboratory tests are recommended any time prior to starting DAA therapy:

-• If a nonpangenotypic DAA will be prescribed, then test for HCV genotype and subtype.
+• If a non-pangenotypic DAA regiment will be prescribed, test for HCV genotype and subtype.

 I, C

-The safety of ribavirin-free DAA regimens in humans has not been established during pregnancy and for nursing mothers, so counseling should be offered to women of childbearing age before beginning HCV treatment.
-(See ribavirin pregnancy recommendations below.)
+The safety of ribavirin-free DAA regimens in humans has not been established during pregnancy or for nursing mothers.
+Counseling should be offered to women of childbearing age before beginning HCV treatment.
+(See pregnancy recommendations below.)
 I, C

-All patients should be assessed for HIV coinfection prior to initiating DAA therapy.
+All persons should be assessed for HIV coinfection prior to initiating DAA therapy.
 IIa, B

 Testing for the presence of resistance-associated substitutions (RASs) prior to starting treatment should be performed as recommended in the Initial Treatment and the Retreatment sections.
 Additional information about RAS testing can be found in the HCV Resistance Primer.
 IIb, B

-Patients scheduled to receive an HCV NS3 protease inhibitor (ie, grazoprevir, voxilaprevir, glecaprevir) should be assessed for a history of decompensated liver disease and liver disease severity using the Child-Turcotte-Pugh (CTP) score (see third-party calculator).
+Persons scheduled to receive an HCV NS3 protease inhibitor (ie, grazoprevir, voxilaprevir, glecaprevir) should be assessed for a history of decompensated liver disease and liver disease severity using the Child-Turcotte-Pugh (CTP) score.

 I, A

-a Unlike the AASLD/IDSA HCV guidance, the AASLD guidelines for treatment of chronic hepatitis B uses the GRADE system to rate recommendations; please see that document for further information about this rating system.
+a Unlike the AASLD/IDSA HCV guidance, the AASLD guidelines for treatment of chronic hepatitis B utilizes the GRADE system to rate recommendations.
+Please see that document for further information about its rating system.

 RECOMMENDED RATING

-Inform patients taking diabetes medication of the potential for symptomatic hypoglycemia.
+Inform persontaking diabetes medication of the potential for symptomatic hypoglycemia.
 On-treatment and posttreatment monitoring for hypoglycemia is recommended.
 I, C

-Inform patients taking warfarin of the potential for changes in their anticoagulation status.
+Inform persontaking warfarin of the potential for changes in their anticoagulation status.
 On-treatment and posttreatment INR monitoring for subtherapeutic anticoagulation is recommended.
 I, C

-Patients receiving elbasvir/grazoprevir should be monitored with a hepatic function panel at 8 weeks and again at 12 weeks if receiving 16 weeks of treatment.
+Personreceiving elbasvir/grazoprevir should be monitored with a hepatic function panel at 8 weeks and again at 12 weeks if receiving 16 weeks of treatment.
+I, B

 A ≥10-fold increase in ALT values from baseline at any time during treatment should prompt discontinuation of DAA therapy (especially with signs or symptoms of liver inflammation or increasing conjugated bilirubin, alkaline phosphatase, or INR).